Instrument Control Toolbox

-In this example we create a baseband signal and download it over a VISA TCP/IP interface to an Agilent Technologies® MXG Vector Signal Generator.
+In this example we create a baseband signal and download it over a VISA TCP/IP interface to a Keysight Technologies® (formerly Agilent Technologies®) MXG Vector Signal Generator.
 We then control the signal generator to upconvert the signal to RF and play it back.

 This example was tested with an MXG (N5182A) Signal Generator.
 The example uses the Signal Processing Toolbox™ to create the waveforms and the Instrument Control Toolbox to interface with the hardware using the instrument-specific Standard Commands for Programmable Instruments (SCPI) command set of the MXG.
 The example also requires that a supported VISA implementation be installed.

 In this example we will create a chirped waveform, or linear frequency modulated (LFM) pulse.
 Such waveforms may be used to simulate the output of the transmitter module of a pulse-doppler RADAR.